dnlsyfq/css_bootstrap/README.md

 Bootstrap uses classes to apply CSS rulesets — these rulesets dictate the layout and styling of the element.

 ## Incorporating bootstrap
-There are also some optional JavaScript libraries if we want to add some interactivity to our website and these are inserted at the end of our <body> element
+There are also some optional JavaScript libraries if we want to add some interactivity to our website and these are inserted at the end of our $<body>$ element

-<script> elements at the bottom of the <body>
+$<script>$ elements at the bottom of the $<body>$

 [Bootstrap's Getting Started Documentation](https://getbootstrap.com/docs/4.1/getting-started/introduction/)